Mitsuma/Blender2.8-RenderButton/README.md

 Not sure about licenses and stuff but feel free to edit/improve/share it as you like.
 Its not like this is some mega complex script or anything.
+Code is mostly just transferred from Blender 2.79.